team1432/team1432.github.io/source/posts/2016-07-14-how-we-use-github.md

 [Anyone can view our robot code online](https://github.com/team1432/FRC-2016), even without an account.
 We chose open source because we want people to be able to contribute to and learn from our code.

 ## Branches
 In Git, branches are copies of the code, each with some changes from the `master` branch.
 Branches are often created for new features, and once the feature is complete, the feature branch is merged with the `master` branch.
+Although we haven't used branches for the 2016 robot code, we hope to use them more often because it reduces the likelihood of something breaking.
+Branches are very useful with larger groups, because that way people can be working on different features without messing up each other's code.

+##